 - There is an increase in supply, i.e. the supply curve shifts to the right

-- The Quantity consumed and produced increases from Q to Q*
+- The Quantity (shown on the X-axis) consumed and produced increases from Q to Q*

-- The Price decreases from P to P*
+- The Price (shown on the Y-axis) decreases from P to P*

-- The blue box is the amount of money the government spends on the subsidy
+- The yellow box is the amount of money the government spends on the subsidy

 - Producers now earn P1BQ*0